"If you can't fly, then run.

 The trail starts to level off here and you will descend

 even further once you reach the rock portion.
+Take a break if you need to.

 Now heading down to the rock bridge below.